 In conjunction with the county's free transit system, The Summit Stage, Breckenridge offers convenient intermodal transit service in Breckenridge with connections to points throughout Summit County.
 The Town of Breckenridge worked in partnership with the Breckenridge Ski Resort to build the Breck Connect Gondola in 2007.
 The Gondola serves as the base of our intermodal transit center, Breckenridge Station.
 This station building serves as our main hub for transit service in Breckenridge.

-November 2012 marked the 15th year of transit operations for the Breckenridge Free Ride.
-The Breckenridge Free Ride and its dedicated employees have provided 6,826,812 passenger trips since 1997 and has saved 2,027,055 pounds of CO2 from the community’s environment versus personal vehicle use for the same trips over the last fifteen years.
+November 2017 marked the 20th year of transit operations for the Breckenridge Free Ride.
+The Breckenridge Free Ride and its dedicated employees have provided over 10 Million passenger trips since 1997.
 Thank you for Taking a Free Ride!
 We’re still counting passengers and appreciate your riding.